E-Commerce Web Accessibility: 2024 Essentials & 20 Tips for Businesses

 How Does WCAG Apply to E-Commerce?

-It ensures eCommerce websites are accessible, focusing on accessible design, user experience, mobile accessibility, accessible checkout processes, and product accessibility information.
+It guides eCommerce websites to become accessible, focusing on accessible design, user experience, mobile accessibility, accessible checkout processes, and product accessibility information.

 What Happens if My E-Commerce Website is Not Web Accessible?